perspectivefi/apwine-sdk/README.md

 import ethers from 'ethers'
 // ...

-// You will need a provider
-const alchemyProvider = new ethers.providers.AlchemyProvider(
+// You will need a provider for queries. const alchemyProvider = new ethers.providers.AlchemyProvider( 'kovan',
-  'kovan',
   #YOUR ALCHEMY API KEY
 )

-// Optionally you can add a signer const signer = new ethers.Wallet(
+// and a signer for transactions. const signer = new ethers.Wallet(
   #YOUR PRIVATE KEY,
   alchemyProvider